Do all electric vehicle chargers fit all cars?

 With Egg, you get all the benefits of owning an EV charger with none of the hassle.
 If you buy a charger, on average, you’ll get a standard 3-year warranty.
 The problem with that is there are usually hidden fees and costs attached for diagnosing issues and re-installation.
 Not to mention that, when the 3 years are up, you’re left out in the cold.

 With our service subscription, Egg Plus, you're covered.
-For just £3 a month (included in your £27.50 monthly payment), you can enjoy hassle-free home charging.
+For just £3 a month, you can enjoy hassle-free home charging.
 If you ever experience an issue, we’ll either repair or replace your EV charger – whatever it takes to get you back up and running.

 Even after your 3-year contract has finished, you can continue your £3 a month to still be covered by our repair-or-replace promise.
 That's customer support you can rely on.